 Excel calls each spreadsheet a worksheet.
 An Excel file is called a workbook.
 By default, each workbook contains three worksheets, but you can add more if you need to.

 A worksheet contains 16,384 columns and 1,048,576 rows.
 Rows are identified by numbers, and columns are identified by letters.
 These letters move from A to Z, then AA to ZZ, then AAA to XFD, which is the final column.

 The footer is found below the worksheet, and provides various commands for changing the view of the sheet.
 We can zoom in or out, or look at a print view of the document.

-The formula bar becomes especially useful when we have more complicated formulas and our financial models or when conducting data analysis.
-The cell in which we entered this formula is part of the spreadsheet, which Excel called a worksheet.
+The formula bar becomes especially useful when we have more complicated formulas in our financial models or when conducting data analysis.
+The cell in which we entered this formula is part of a spreadsheet, which Excel calls a worksheet.

 Each worksheet contains 16,384 columns.

 And these are identified by letters across the top of the page.
 The lettering format moves from Z to AA to ZZ to AAA until it reaches the final column XFD.

 Each worksheet also contains 1,048,576 rows identified by numbers down the left hand side of the page.
 As a result, it's very unlikely that you'll run out of space for most of your projects.

 Below the worksheet is the footer, which contains a number of commands for changing our view.
 The first of these is a slider which allows us to change the zoom of our worksheet by simply dragging the marker to the left or to the right.
 Next to the slider are a number of different view options that I normally use before I print my Excel document and I want to check what the output will look like.